Water Activities and Boating in San Diego Bay

 The San Diego Bay is a lively area.
 The natural bay is why the city was founded in the area.
 Throughout the history of San Diego, the bay has played a huge role in commerce and daily life.
 To this day, it is a center of activity for the city.
 If you are visiting the area, the bay is a must-see part of the experience.
 These are some of the activities you can enjoy on the water.

 A short cruise around the harbor may be one of the best ways to see San Diego from a new perspective.
-There are plenty of great tours available.
+There are plenty of great harbor cruises available.
 Some of them are some options focused on sightseeing while others are just about having a relaxing trip out on the water.
 Depending on the time of day, some tour operators will have dining and drink options available also.

 Paddle Boarding and Surfing

 For a human-powered experience, consider paddle boarding.
 There are a number of places around the bay that offer rentals.
 Consider opting for one of the more sheltered areas such as the landward side of Coronado or Shelter Island.

 The San Diego Bay is considered one of the best natural harbors on the west coast of the United States and in North America.